A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities

-The authors of~\cite{2022_Wei} and~\cite{2023_Wei} proposed the use of multiple RISs to support a wideband DFRC system.
-Specifically, an orthogonal frequency-division multiplexing (OFDM) waveform was employed for the dual purpose of detecting a moving target and simultaneously communicating with multiple users.
-To handle the unknown Doppler shift at the radar receiver, a Doppler filter bank was introduced.
-The optimization problem then targets optimizing the transmit beamformer, phase-shift matrix, and Doppler filter bank.
-This optimization aims to maximize the average SINR across all sub-carriers while ensuring that the average SINR among all users remains above a predetermined threshold, thereby guaranteeing the quality of service for communication users.
-The numerical findings demonstrated that the multi-RIS-assisted DFRC system significantly outperforms its narrowband, non-RIS-assisted, and single-RIS-assisted counterparts.
-In addition, this Doppler-tolerant design scheme achieves an optimal minimum SINR across various Doppler shifts, a characteristic that is crucial for accurate moving target detection.
+{\textbf{Lessons learned:} The use of multiple RISs has been shown to enhance overall system performance beyond what is achievable with a single RIS as each acts as an additional resource.
+Moreover, multiple RISs can be used by allocating specific tasks to each RIS to better manage the system.
+For instance, one RIS can be dedicated solely to communication while another can handle sensing tasks.
+Furthermore, multiple distributed RISs can also facilitate sensing-assisted communication by acting as localization anchors that receive reflected echo signals from different locations.
+These signals can be processed to estimate user locations and reconstruct their channels.
+The sensing-assisted beamforming approach effectively addresses communication-sensing tradeoffs, optimizing both communication and sensing performance.
+Notably, this approach achieves communication performance nearly identical to that of an RIS-aided communication system with perfect CSI knowledge without the need for pilot transmission.}

-\textbf{Challenges, opportunities and open research directions:} The use of multiple RISs in DFRC systems presents a number of challenges.
-Deploying and managing multiple RISs can increase the overall complexity and cost of the system.
+\textbf{Challenges, opportunities and open research directions:} Deploying and managing multiple RISs can increase the overall complexity and cost of the system.
 This includes hardware costs, installation costs, and maintenance efforts associated with multiple RIS units.
 Also, coordinating the actions of multiple RISs to avoid interference and optimize their combined effect is a non-trivial task.
 Ensuring that the RISs work together seamlessly without causing detrimental effects to each other or other communication systems is a significant challenge in this domain.
 In addition, with multiple RISs, accurate and efficient channel estimation becomes more challenging.
 Coordinating the estimation of channels between different RISs and the various communication and radar links requires sophisticated channel estimation algorithms and large pilot overhead.
 Moreover, allocating resources optimally and maintaining synchronization among different RISs and for different functions (radar and communication), is more complex in the case of multiple RISs.